build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

     }
     ```

-We are creating a default, read-only role for users (developers, DevOps/SRE teams, etc) to use as all changes should be via Terraform, but we need to provide them with access to look at console.
+We are creating a default, read-only role for users (developers, DevOps/SRE teams, etc) to use as all changes should be via Terraform, but we need to provide them with access to look at the console.
 We'll be setting up the users further down.
 The IAM roles above will look very similar to the original ones we created, but with the trust policy changed to allow assuming these roles from our `main-infra` account instead of being assumed by the CodeCatalyst task runner - the runner will assume a role in the main account, and from there assume another role in each of our environment accounts.

 ```bash
   statement {